NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Dryad Queen.md

     desc: "DC 35, attack +25; __8th __  _[[Spells/Impaling Briars|Impaling Briars]]_; __5th __  _[[Spells/Nature's Pathway|Nature's Pathway]]_, _[[Spells/One with Plants|One with Plants]]_; __4th __  _[[Spells/Charm|Charm]]_, _[[Spells/Entangling Flora|Entangling Flora]]_, _[[Spells/Shape Wood|Shape Wood]]_, _[[Spells/Suggestion|Suggestion]]_\n__Cantrips__  __(5th)__ _[[Spells/Tangle Vine|Tangle Vine]]_"

   - name: "[[Creature Family Ability Glossary/(Nymph Queen) Change Shape|Change Shape]]"
-    desc: "`pf2:1` (polymorph,primal) Nymph queens can transform between their original form, which looks much like a typical nymph of their kind, and any Small or Medium humanoid form, typically choosing a more humanoid-looking version of their natural form.\n"
+    desc: "`pf2:1` (polymorph,primal) Nymph queens can transform between their original form, which looks much like a typical nymph of their kind, and any Small or Medium humanoid form, typically choosing a more humanoid-looking version of their natural form.\n\n* * *\n"

   - name: "[[Creature Family Ability Glossary/(Nymph Queen) Focus Beauty|Focus Beauty]]"
-    desc: "`pf2:1` (emotion,mental,primal,visual) On a failed save, if the target was already affected by the dryad queen's beauty, the target can't use hostile actions against the dryad queen for 1 hour.\nThe nymph queen focuses her beauty upon a target, who must attempt a save against her nymph's beauty aura (DC 30 Will check save).
-If the creature fails and was already affected by the aura, it takes a greater effect described in the nymph queen's entry.\nA nymph queen can Focus Beauty on a given creature only once per turn."
+    desc: "`pf2:1` (emotion,mental,primal,visual) On a failed save, if the target was already affected by the dryad queen's beauty, the target can't use hostile actions against the dryad queen for 1 hour.\n* * *\n\nThe nymph queen focuses her beauty upon a target, who must attempt a save against her nymph's beauty aura (DC 30 Will check save).
+If the creature fails and was already affected by the aura, it takes a greater effect described in the nymph queen's entry.\n\nA nymph queen can Focus Beauty on a given creature only once per turn."

   - name: "[[Creature Family Ability Glossary/(Nymph Queen) Inspiration|Inspiration]]"
     desc: "`pf2:3` (emotion,mental,primal) The nymph queen inspires a single intelligent creature by giving that creature a token of her favor, typically a lock of her hair, though it can be some other significant object as well.
-As long as the creature carries her token and remains in good standing with her, the creature gains a +1 status bonus to all Crafting checks, Performance checks, and Will saves.\nIf the nymph grants her token to a bard, and she's the bard's muse, the queen chooses one additional benefit granted by her token: a +1 status bonus to all Lore checks, a +2 status bonus to Performance checks when determining the effects of compositions, a +4 status bonus to untrained skill checks, or a +2 status bonus to Will saves against fey.\n[[Bestiary Effects/Effect_ Nymph Queen's Inspiration|Effect: Nymph Queen's Inspiration]]"
+As long as the creature carries her token and remains in good standing with her, the creature gains a +1 status bonus to all Crafting checks, Performance checks, and Will saves.\n\nIf the nymph grants her token to a bard, and she's the bard's muse, the queen chooses one additional benefit granted by her token: a +1 status bonus to all Lore checks, a +2 status bonus to Performance checks when determining the effects of compositions, a +4 status bonus to untrained skill checks, or a +2 status bonus to Will saves against fey.\n\n[[Bestiary Effects/Effect_ Nymph Queen's Inspiration|Effect: Nymph Queen's Inspiration]]"

   - name: "Tree Meld"
-    desc: "`pf2:2` (primal) A [[Spells/One with Plants|One with Plants]] spell cast by a dryad has an unlimited duration.\nIn addition, if the dryad merges with any tree in her domain, she can choose to instead enter an extradimensional living space within the tree, and can bring up to eight adjacent, willing creatures with her; the spell gains the extradimensional trait.
+    desc: "`pf2:2` (primal) A [[Spells/One with Plants|One with Plants]] spell cast by a dryad has an unlimited duration.\n\nIn addition, if the dryad merges with any tree in her domain, she can choose to instead enter an extradimensional living space within the tree, and can bring up to eight adjacent, willing creatures with her; the spell gains the extradimensional trait.
 The dryad can still be expelled from this space."

 ```